cefet-rj-dal/event_datasets/README.md

 # event_datasets

 ## Description and Content

 Repository for organizing datasets used for developing and testing methods for time series events detection.
-Each dataset will be organized in a separate directory with documentation about its origin, data files (when available) and R Script for its load.
 The repository will preferably consist of datasets with labels to assist in evaluating the performance of the methods applied in the experiments.

-To use the series from the files, the repository must be cloned and the usage examples reproduced from the `original_datasets` directory.
-Although it is possible to use it through files, it is recommended to follow the guidance in the next section for use through the R package.
+Although it is possible to use it through files, it is recommended to follow the guidance in the next section for use through this R package.

 | Dataset | Labels  | Number of series | Content | Files and Code / Documentation | Origin URL |